michaelxwang/michaelxwang.github.io/cat/tax/_posts/2021-12-31-tax-check-list.md

 You do not need to answer every question but just to provide tax documents applicable to you, additionally provide a basic info not covered by tax documents.
 You can create a Google doc after you entered your link by clicking "+ New", or create your own simple word or text document and upload along with tax documents.
-Please do not imbed tax documents in the check list info doc.
+Please do not embed tax documents in the checklist info doc.

 ### Are you a resident or nonresident?